voidvoxel/zerdajs-runtime/README.md

-# `zerdaRuntime`
+# `@zerda.js/runtime`

 Zerda.js Runtime Environment | Cross-platform | Modular | Wide GPU support

-## What is ZerdaRuntime?
+## What is the Zerda.js Runtime Environment?

-ZerdaRuntime is a JavaScript runtime environment (JSRE) that sits on top of an existing JSRE to supply it with the Brain.js library, with GPU-acceleration supporting a wide variety of GPUs to ensure optimal performance across all devices.
+The Zerda Runtime Environment (Zerda RE) is a JavaScript runtime environment (JSRE) that sits on top of an existing JSRE to supply it with the Brain.js library, with GPU-acceleration supporting a wide variety of GPUs to ensure optimal performance across all devices.
 This makes it easy to train and deploy AI models not only on individual devices, but also across a large network of internet-connected devices.

-Furthermore, ZerdaRuntime also provides several classes and functions that make peer-to-peer (P2P) communication between nodes in the network effortless.
+Furthermore, Zerda also provides several classes and functions that make peer-to-peer (P2P) communication between nodes in the network effortless.
 Simply create a new session, share your passphrase with other users (or programmatically share it with other nodes),